jrdnhynh/huynh-INF654/Week 10/assignment 3/README.md

 * **Simulated Functionality:** The user interface allows for user input (file selection and quality), simulates processing time, and displays mock size and reduction statistics.

-## How to View the Prototype
+## How to View the PWA

-To test the prototype's design and PWA features, follow these steps:
+To use the PWA features, follow these steps:

-1. **Open the File:** Open the `pixel_squeeze_pwa_prototype.html` file in a modern web browser (Local Web Server/HTTPS Required for PWA installation prompt to appear).
+1. **Open the File:** Open the `index.html` file in a modern web browser (Local Web Server/HTTPS Required for PWA installation prompt to appear).

-2. **Select a File (Simulated):** Click the **"Select Picture"** button and choose any JPEG or PNG file from your computer.
+2. **Select a File:** Click the **"Select Picture"** button and choose any JPEG or PNG file from your computer.

-3. **Simulate Compression:** Adjust the quality slider and click the **"Simulate Squeeze & Download"** button.
+3. **Image Compression:** Adjust the quality slider and click the **"Simulate Squeeze & Download"** button.

-4. **Observe Results:** A brief loading indicator will display, followed by the simulated results showing the file type, original size, and mock compressed size.
+4. **Observe Results:** A brief loading indicator will display, followed by the results showing the file type, original size, and mock compressed size.

 5. **Test Installation:** A green **"Install" banner** should appear at the bottom of the screen, allowing you to trigger the PWA installation prompt.